 DBT and Depression

-As we said before, DBT wasn’t specifically created to address depression, but due to its core premise, many patients and psychiatrists have found that it can be used as an effective treatment.
+As previously stated, DBT wasn’t specifically created to address depression, but due to its core premise, many patients and psychiatrists have found that it can be used as an effective treatment.
 DBT emphasizes validation and tolerance, two things that are in short supply for many depressives.
 A person living with depression often feels worthless, and that creates an overwhelming sense of sadness that invalidates practically every aspect of their life.

 Whether they cut themselves down or live in a toxic environment full of people invalidating them, depressives have aspects of their lives that feed into their depression.
 DBT offers coping mechanisms that allow patients to address the negative aspects of their lives and ultimately break free from them.
 Like all psychiatric treatments, the process takes time, but conventional wisdom says that it works when patients and therapists give it a chance.